Vulnerability Management Policy (A.12.6)

-Breezy contracts weekly reachability tests and annual third-party penetration tests against system-level vulnerabilities.
-These penetration tests may produce reports of vulnerabilities, which are subsequently tracked to remediation in a timeline depending on scope and severity.
+Breezy conducts weekly reverse reachability tests and annual third-party penetration tests against system-level vulnerabilities.
+These penetration tests produce reports of vulnerabilities, which are subsequently tracked to remediation in a timeline, depending on item scope and severity.

 These penetration tests are in addition to, not a replacement for, other vulnerability monitoring strategies described below.
 Penetration tests provide an effective third-party evaluation of Breezy internal vulnerability management procedures.
 Breezy HR uses the results of penetration tests to improve these internal processes.

 Operating system vulnerabilities refer to potential vulnerabilities in the Linux kernel, in the packages provided by a specific distribution of Linux, e.g. Ubuntu or RHEL, or in the configuration of the operating system or its attendant services.